Getting Started

 gpu_mem_ratio = True

 multiprocessing_generator refers to whether enable multiprocessing in astroNN data generator.
-Default is False except on Linux and MacOS.
+Default is False.

 environmentvariablewarning refers to whether you will be warned about not setting APOGEE and Gaia environment variable.